DevExpress-Examples/maui-data-form/README.md

 Please register the DevExpress NuGet Gallery in Visual Studio to restore the NuGet packages used in this solution.
 See the following topic for more information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).

+You can also refer to the following YouTube video for more information on how to get started with the DevExpress .NET MAUI Controls: [Setting up a .NET MAUI Project](https://www.youtube.com/watch?v=juJvl5UicIQ).

 ## What's in This Repository

 ### Get Started with DevExpress Data Form for .NET MAUI